Mysticial/Flops/README.md

 **How to Compile: (version 2)**

 **Windows:**
- 1. Have Visual Studio 2013 installed at the default path.
+ 1. Have Visual Studio 2015 installed at the default path.
  2. Run (or double-click) on `compile_windows_vsc.cmd`.
+ 3. You will need Intel Compiler 2017 to build the Knights Landing AVX512 binary.

 **Linux:**
  1. Run `compile_linux_gcc.sh`.